lawrennd/qig-code/backlog/features/2025-08-03_parameter-evolution-framework.md

 ## Description

-Add a systematic "Parameter Evolution" subsection to each major section of the AISTATS paper to show how parameters evolve from constraints to constants to fields.
+Add a systematic "Parameter Evolution" subsection to each major section of the arXiv paper to show how parameters evolve from constraints to constants to fields.
 This creates a coherent narrative thread showing the mathematical framework development from Jaynes natural parameters to fundamental constants.

 ## Background